My first storytelling event ended in disaster. Or so I thought. But, somehow, everyone loved it. They barely noticed my jumbled lines at the end.

-Here are nine that can all work well to compel and connect with your readers.
+Here are 9 types of stories you can use to build trust and connection with your readers.

-Personal stories are some of the most powerful stories to share.
-They are an effective way to make connection with your readers.
-Most readers are curious about your experiences, no matter the niche/industry you’re in.
+Also, most readers are curious about your experiences, no matter the niche/industry you’re in.

 These types of stories are more imaginative.
 You want your reader to envision something (good or bad).
 You can start with something like “Imagine being …..”

-Or paint the picture for them of a situation.
+Or paint a picture for them of a situation.
 The more specific you are, the better this works.

 There’s nothing more effective than a well-told case study.
 Especially in sales.